 From investors in a certain area, to those who invest in a certain asset type, and on—you can now find commercial property investors of all kinds, in any region, without even leaving your computer.

-You can even see the full ownership portfolios of those owners to gain more insight into their properties and owning tendencies (we’ll look at how to do that a little later in the post).
+You can even see the full ownership portfolios of those owners to gain more insight into their properties and owning tendencies (more on that later).

 How to Find Real Estate Investors in Your Area